iRail/tip-skip/README.md

 Field of study
 --------------
 Decent research is needed in search of possible solutions to our two solutions.
+First off let's start exporing the different SMS tickets to be considered (at this moment).

+### De Lijn
+Let's start by summing up the advantages for SMS tickets by De Lijn.
+First, an SMS ticket is cheaper than a ticket that you purchase from the driver.
+Also no payment problems (exact change no longer required) occur resulting in a smoother boarding.
+In the end this can enhance the punctuality of the buses and trams.

+### 4411
+Advantages of buying SMS tickets for parking:
+* No messing about which P&D machines or small change.
+* You no longer have to estimate up-front how long you will be parking for.
+* With SMS-parking, you only pay for the time you actually parked.
+* No more hurrying and running when your parking time runs out.

+### NMBS

 Wireframe
 ---------